From Matichon Weekly, March 24-30, 2017

 However, the junta has dismissed all rumors about any secret reconciliation deal.
 It is likely the reality behind these rumors is that the Bhumjaithai Party leader is trying to build his political base with the ultimate goal to become the next prime minister.]

 Below left: Arrest ‘Ko-Tee’ a deal to exchange ‘Xaysana’

 [Refers to the alleged deal between the Lao government and the junta.
-The junta has been asking the Lao government to help arrest hardcore Red Shirt Wuttipong Kotthammakhun (known as Ko-Tee) who has been calling for the overthrown of the Thai state from his pirate radio station in Laos
+The junta has been asking the Lao government to help arrest hardcore Red Shirt Wuttipong Kotthammakhun (known as Ko-Tee) who has been calling for the overthrow of the Thai state from his pirate radio station in Laos.

 This is thought to possibly be connected to arrests and a widening probe into the celebrity and business links of an alleged Laos drug lord Xaysana Keopimpha.
 The rumor is that the Thais are shutting down the network of this influential Laos person in Thailand in exchange for the apprehension of Ko-Tee.]

 Below right: Good ways to eat vitamins to get the most benefit for the health.

 From Lokwannee, April 1-7, 2017